 - Will students get a notification for meetings and office hours scheduled in the Zoom tool?

 Meetings created in the Canvas Zoom tool with a scheduled time will populate into the course calendar and the course summary.
-If students have their notifications turned on for the course calendar they will receive a notification.
-It is recommended to make an announcement with the course announcements tool for any synchronous course activities.
+Students will receive a notification only if they have their course calendar notifications turned on.
+We recommend you create an announcement in Canvas for any synchronous course activities.